Impact of the Rotation and Compactness of Progenitors on the Mass of Black Holes: Methods

 \subsection{Core-collapse supernovae (CCSNe)}

 includes five different models to describe the outcome of CCSNe: the rapid and delayed models presented in \cite{fryer2012}, the prescriptions adopted in {\sc startrack} \citep{belczynski2008}, the compactness criterion \citep{oconnor2011} and the two-parameter criterion by \cite{ertl2016}.
 The first three models depend only on the carbon-oxygen mass after carbon burning and on the pre-supernova mass of the star, the fourth model depends also on the compactness $\xi{}_{2.5}$, defined in equation~\ref{eq:compactness} (assuming $M=2.5$ M$_\odot$), while the fifth model depends on the enclosed mass at a dimensionless entropy per nucleon $s = 4$ ($M_4$) and the mass gradient at the same location ($\mu{}_4$).
-In the previous version of {\sc sevn}, the criterion based on compactness and the two-parameter criterion were implemented in a non-self-consistent way, because the table of compactness $\xi{}_{2.5}$ and that of $M_4$ and $\mu{}_4$ were calculated through the {\sc mesa} code \citep{paxton2011,paxton2013,paxton2015}, while stellar evolution was derived from {\sc parsec}.